DigitalTibetan/DigitalTibetan/main.md

 An archived version of the old site is still available at [archive.org DigitalTibetan](https://web.archive.org/web/20210502044931/http://www.digitaltibetan.org/index.php/Digital_Tibetan)
 ```

 **Contribute!** Simply select the Github-icon (that black-creature-icon in the top-right) and 'suggest an edit'.
 No worries, you can't break things, since each edit will be reviewed before going life.
-Articles are written in Markdown.
-See
+For more details see [Contribution](contribute) below.

 ## The new scope of Digital Tibetan